Winter Mattress Sales

 Purple’s hybrid design comes in three versions, the Purple 2, 3, and 4, which all use the Hyper-Elastic Polymer grid technology in varying amounts.
 This proprietary material gives the beds a gel-like feel and makes them comfortable and responsive.
 We love Purple hybrids for side sleepers because their design caters to this sleeper type’s needs, with enough support to allow the spine to rest in a straight position and targeted contouring in the hips and shoulders.
 The grid structure also creates a lot of room for airflow throughout the mattress, which means it sleeps cool.
-Additionally, Purple offers free shipping and returns, a 100 night trial period, in-home setup, and a 10-year warranty.
+Additionally, Purple offers free shipping and returns, a 100 night trial period, an in-home setup, and a 10-year warranty.

 This is a high-quality, simply constructed mattress with a 4” top layer of Dunlop latex and a 9” support core of pocketed coils.
 The coils are zoned, meaning that they’re denser in areas where additional pressure from body weight typically occurs.

 Eco-friendly, temperature neutral materials

 Awara has been slowly climbing the list of the best all-natural mattresses, and it’s our favorite hybrid mattress that incorporates latex.
 It’s made with 9” pocketed coils, four inches of latex comfort foam, and a quilted, organic cotton cover.